ovanderzee/spion/README.md

 # spion
 Spy-on function, intended to use with the node:test functionality.
-Replaces the spied-upon function by an interceptor executing that function in its context and returning the returned value by that function.
+Replaces the spied-upon function by an interceptor letting the function execute and return normally within its context.

 __Note that node:test is usable from nodejs version 18 onwards.__